The Morning After Pill: What is it?

 How to Gain Access to Support Services in Coeur d’Alene

 Dealing with a potential pregnancy can be stressful and difficult.
 Women who are considering taking the morning-after pill or obtaining an abortion because they fear an unwanted pregnancy should speak to a trusted family member, friend, or counselor before making a decision.
-If you have no one close to you to whom you can turn, contact Open Arms Real Choices clinic.
-We can provide no-cost pregnancy screening, information, and advice.
-The important thing is to make sure you have correct information about all of your options, and that you take the necessary time to decide what is best for your physical and mental health, both short- and long-term.
+Contact Open Arms Real Choices clinic if you have no one close to you to whom you can turn.
+We can provide free pregnancy screening, information, and advice.
+The important thing is to ensure you have correct information about all of your options, and that you take the time to decide what is best for your physical and mental health, both short- and long-term.